What is a Day in the Life of an Investment Banking Analyst?

 In a prior post, we posted an actual pitchbook so you can see exactly what they look like.
-Below, a new investment banking analyst describes a typical day in his own words.

 - 10am – Continue working on a buy-side client presentation (“pitchbook”) from yesterday.
 Since you already finished with the “Public Market Overview” pages last night, you now begin inserting a graphical representation of possible exchange ratios.

 - 11:25am – An associate calls to tell you that you have been staffed on another deal and you’ll need to put together a PIB (public information book) about the target.

 - 12pm – You finish putting together the PIB and get back to work on the original pitch.